-The job of jailing Sullivan was given to Constable Thomas L. Gallagher, a lifelong Duquesne resident and colleague and “good friend” of Sullivan.
+The job of jailing Sullivan was given to Constable Thomas L. Gallagher, a lifelong Duquesne resident, colleague of Sullivan, and son of a Duquesne police officer who had also served with Sullivan.
 As the two men walked to the Duquesne jail, Sullivan requested the opportunity to stop at his son’s home to discuss his arrest.
 Agreeing, Gallagher waited outside on the sidewalk talking with neighbors and shuffling his feet to keep warm for forty minutes during which Sullivan entered his son’s home alone, exited by the back door, went to his home to get his gun and then to the home of Joseph and Helen Benda, parents of Helen Benda, and killed them.
 He then walked to the home of Mary Vukelja and killed her and her son, Milan, when he ran to her aid.

 Having killed four people, Sullivan then rejoined the police officer waiting for him, went with him to a saloon for a drink, and requested and was granted permission to talk with Laura Bacon.
 He was escorted to her home by Officer Gallagher.
 Still armed, Sullivan briefly questioned Bacon and then shot and killed her while Gallagher looked on.

 Having killed everyone involved in the case against him, Sullivan made a complete confession and asked to be executed.